Natsu01/EEISP/README.md

 How to run EEISP
 `eeisp.sh` performs the calculation of the CDI (Co-Dependency Index) and EEI scores for gene pairs in two steps.
    1.  `eeisp.py` calculates the CDI and EEI scores for each gene pair.
 It outputs lists of gene pairs of CDI and EEI, and the tables of degree distribution.
-       `<filename>_CDI_score_data_thre10.0.txt` shows the lists of gene pairs with CDI scores.
        ```
          * input_file.csv    # An input file forms a comma delimited file (.csv).
          * filename          # A file name of run.